 - Floating-rate cash and liquid, high-grade credit can be a powerful inflation hedge: With a central bank that has a formal “inflation-targeting” mandate (as documented under the Statement on the Conduct of Monetary Policy), Australian cash securities and floating-rate notes have delivered attractive “real” or inflation-adjusted returns over time.
 Specifically, the RBA cash rate has had a circa 70% correlation with core inflation since 1990, which has ensured that floating-rate assets paying spreads of 1% per annum above the RBA cash rate have yielded strong real, inflation-adjusted returns (see chart).

-- Long-term interest rate duration is a major source of risk: We believe that there is a role in diversified portfolios for active credit alpha-generating strategies that have little interest rate/duration risk.
+- Long-term interest rate duration is a major source of risk: We believe that there is a role in diversified portfolios for active credit and sovereign alpha-generating strategies that have little interest rate/duration risk.
 Duration is the source of the vast majority of fixed-income volatility and the risk of capital loss (see chart below).
 We can consider historical probabilities of loss across asset-classes by quantifying the monthly returns delivered by the All Ordinaries Accumulation Index, the AusBond Floating-Rate Note Index, which represents investment grade credit beta, and the AusBond Composite Bond Index, which covers fixed-rate bonds and interest rate duration beta.
 The results are interesting (see table).
 Since 1999 the likelihood of realising a negative monthly return in stocks was 38% even after accounting for dividends.
 The probability of a negative month in fixed-rate bonds was also reasonably high at around 27%.
 Yet in FRNs, which strip out interest rate risk, only 2.9% of the months since 1999 were negative.